E. Jack Neuman

-Ernest Jack Neuman (February 27, 1921 – January 15, 1998) was an Edgar and Peabody award-winning American writer and producer.
+Ernest Jack Neuman (February 27, 1921 – January 15, 1998) was an American writer and producer.

 Early years

 Neuman was born in Toledo, Ohio.
 He moved to Denver, Colorado, as a child and graduated from Regis Jesuit High School.
 He attended Colorado State College in Greeley and then transferred to the University of Missouri, where he majored in journalism.
 He served in the U.S. Marines in World War II in the radio division of Special Services.

 Career

 Neuman wrote for dramatic radio shows such as On Stage; Yours Truly, Johnny Dollar; Richard Diamond, Private Detective; Hallmark Hall of Fame; Fort Laramie; Pursuit; and Suspense.
 He wrote some episodes of Yours Truly, Johnny Dollar and Have Gun, Will Travel under the pseudonyms John Dawson and Jack Dawson.

 His many television credits include episodes of Frontier, Wagon Train, Bonanza, The Untouchables, Dr. Kildare, The Twilight Zone, The Asphalt Jungle, and Gunsmoke.
 In his lone film, The Venetian Affair (1967) he was writer, producer, and uncredited actor.

 While writing for television and radio, he took creative writing classes and eventually earned a law degree from the University of California-Los Angeles.
 He later taught creative writing at UCLA and University of Southern California.